 A signature.
 The signature is derived by first converting the header into a base-64 string, then converting the payload into base-64 string, concatenating the two base-64 encoded values with a period as a separator between the encoded values, then using a secret key to sign the resultant string.

-The snippet below illustrates the composition of a Json Web Token:
+The snippet below illustrates the composition of a JSON Web Token:

 Header